ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/I-08.PNG)

     Specify correct values for the variables defined in this yaml file.
 Refer to the *Description* section for an explanation of the variables.
 After updating the variable values, click on **Commit**.

+4. Enable metrics collection using Application Insights SDK

+    In this step, we will enable metrics collection by updating the Claims API application code.
+Once metrics collection is enabled, the Application Insights SDK will instrument the application at runtime and send telemetry (server requests, server response times, availability, failed requests etc) data to Azure.
+This is a *Zero instrumentation* application monitoring solution (currently in public preview for AKS).
+Refer to the *Prerequisites* section for links to Application Insights documentation.

+    In the *Repos* view, click on `

 4. Create a Azure DevOps Delivery Pipeline and execute it